Loopring Price Tops $0.15 (LRC)

-Loopring (LRC) traded 7.7% lower against the U.S. dollar during the twenty-four hour period ending at 13:00 PM Eastern on July 25th.
-Loopring has a total market capitalization of $201.78 million and $12.34 million worth of Loopring was traded on exchanges in the last 24 hours.
-One Loopring token can currently be purchased for about $0.15 or 0.00000227 BTC on exchanges.
-During the last week, Loopring has traded 5.1% lower against the U.S. dollar.
+Loopring (LRC) traded down 0.4% against the U.S. dollar during the one day period ending at 20:00 PM E.T. on July 28th.
+One Loopring token can now be bought for about $0.15 or 0.00000225 BTC on exchanges.
+Loopring has a market cap of $211.52 million and $5.59 million worth of Loopring was traded on exchanges in the last 24 hours.
+In the last week, Loopring has traded 9.8% lower against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.